CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

 #### SYS.1.1.M19 Set up local packet filter

 The entire network of an institution should be protected by an appropriate security gateway.
 Servers offering services to the outside should be deployed in a Demilitarized Zone (DMZ).
-Nevertheless, it is recommended to set up appropriate access restrictions at application or network level on every computer.
+Nevertheless, it is advisable to set up access restrictions at application or network level on every computer as well.
 This also applies to servers that are only used internally and not least for clients.

-A local packet filter can protect a machine against attacks started from the same subnet.
+A local packet filter can protect a machine against attacks launched from the same subnet.
 In addition, such a packet filter can be used to realize a finer graded access control for individual services, as is possible, for example, with packet filters only at gateways.

 In addition, a local packet filter can also be used to restrict outgoing network connections, thus limiting the consequences of compromising the system.
 Although such protection may be disabled by an attacker after a successful compromise of the computer, on the other hand, an attacker is at least hindered in this way.
-In this way, crucial time can be gained in the discovery and possible reactions.
+In this way, decisive time can be gained in the discovery and possible reactions.

 Lastly, the log function of a local packet filter can allow certain attacks to be detected at all.